mrlopezco/LAL/README.md

 # LAL
 Lazy Asset Lunchmoney

-LAL is a small script, that will automatically update your LunchMoney Asset's based on your excel input file.
+LAL is a small script, that will automatically update your LunchMoney Asset's balance based on your excel input file.
-This is
+This is specially helpful for records which do not get automatically updated with transactions through the PLAID integration.

 ## Installation